OpenDataology/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 +++
-title = "Deploy Kubeflow cluster" description = "Instructions for using kubectl and kpt to deploy Kubeflow on Google Cloud" weight = 5
+title = "Deploy OpenDataology cluster" description = "Instructions for using kubectl and kpt to deploy OpenDataology on Google Cloud" weight = 5
 +++

-This guide describes how to use `kubectl` and [kpt](https://googlecontainertools.github.io/kpt/) to deploy Kubeflow on Google Cloud.
+This guide describes how to use `kubectl` and [kpt](https://googlecontainertools.github.io/kpt/) to deploy OpenDataology on Google Cloud.

 ## Deployment steps

 ### Prerequisites

-Before installing Kubeflow on the command line:
+Before installing OpenDataology on the command line:

 1. You must have created a management cluster and installed Config Connector.

    * If you don't have a management cluster follow the [instructions](/docs/distributions/gke/deploy/management-setup/)

-   * Your management cluster will need a namespace setup to administer the Google Cloud project where Kubeflow will be deployed.
+   * Your management cluster will need a namespace setup to administer the Google Cloud project where OpenDataology will be deployed.
 This step will be included in later step of current page.

 1. You need to use Linux or [Cloud Shell](https://cloud.google.com/shell/) for ASM installation.
 Currently ASM installation doesn't work on macOS because it [comes with an old version of bash](https://cloud.google.com/service-mesh/docs/scripted-install/asm-onboarding#installing_required_tools).